Pore water pressure and the importance of drainage

 Any movement of a soil structure has the potential to disrupt, or even reverse, the fall of a drain, which could result in water flowing back in – something worth considering when specifying maintenance regimes.

 Geosynthetics are used in reinforced soil slopes using clay fill and, in some cases, reinforcement layers incorporate a geotextile drainage fabric, designed to reduce excess pore water pressure.

 Eastwood health centre - Clay slope being built

-However, while this may be useful in very wet fill, in the more common situation where clay is compacted to normal earthworks specification, any regularly-spaced fine drainage layers could actually allow water to penetrate well into the fill.
-This could increase pore pressure, causing swelling and softening, so is probably best avoided.
+However, while this may be useful in very wet fill, in the more common situation where clay is compacted to normal earthworks specification, any regularly spaced fine drainage layers could actually allow water to penetrate well into the fill.
+This could increase pore pressure, causing swelling and softening, so is best avoided.